digi-ron/AU-Falcon-SPUD-Project/Body/DoorLockActuators/DoorLockActuators.md

     - the mirror switch will need to be unplugged (if drivers door)
     - extra care will need to be taken around the door lock stalk (if drivers door)

-    > NOTE: the locations are different for rear doors but are similar e.g. there are 2 screws along the bottom, one on the back edge, one in the grab pocket, etc.
+    > the locations are different for rear doors but are similar e.g. there are 2 screws along the bottom, one on the back edge, one in the grab pocket, etc.
+    {: .block-note}

     ![door card screw locations](../../Common/door-card-screws.jpg)